First Step Cambodia

 More Services we Offer

 First Step does not charge a volunteer to join us.
-Instead, we provide a small stipend to help you cover your costs.
+Instead, on-site volunteers receive a small stipend to help you cover costs.

 Additional Info about Us

 - social work and therapeutic services to children and families

 - develop and conduct training courses (on child protection, child abuse and social work) to professionals working with vulnerable children

 - conducting prevention workshops to children, families, communities and NGOs